ivan-guerra/programmador.com/content/posts/binary-rain.md

 At its core, `ScreenBuffer` is an array of `CharStream` objects where each `CharStream` represents a single screen column.
-The `ScreenBuffer` constructor ensures there are `width` many streams each with capacity and char limit of `height`.  `ScreenBuffer`'s API allows updating of the internal screen buffer and retrieval of a read-only view of the buffer's contents.
+The `ScreenBuffer` constructor ensures there are `width` many streams each with capacity and char limit of `height`.  `ScreenBuffer`'s API updates the internal screen buffer and retrieves a read-only view of the buffer's contents.

 `Update()` is the heavy lifter which performs the following operations:

 1. Shifts all rows down by one.
-This effectively deletes the very bottom row and introduces a new, empty top row.
+This deletes the bottom row and introduces a new, empty top row.
-2. If a column of characters has not yet met its character limit, `Update()` will insert a character at the very top of that column.
+2. If a column of characters hasn't yet met its character limit, `Update()` will insert a character at the top of that column.
 3. `Update()` will select a random column index and will insert a character only if that column is empty.

-With the above data structures in place, all that is left to do is render the `ScreenBuffer`'s contents using the ncurses API.
+With the data structures in place, all that's left to do is render the `ScreenBuffer`'s contents using the ncurses API.

 ## Rendering the Screensaver

-Since the goal is to create a terminal screensaver, my choices in graphical libraries are limited.
-I went with the time tested ncurses[^3] API.
+The goal is to create a terminal screensaver.
+This limits your graphical library options.
+Good old ncurses[^3] will do.

+For this project, binary digits are the only characters printed to the screen.
-I also dumbed down the character set quite a bit.
-Instead of supporting both Japanese and Latin character sets, I decided to keep it simple and print only binary digits.
-This choice removed a lot of headaches and still kept with the cyberish theme I was going for.
+No Japanese or Latin characters as in the original.
+This choice removed a lot of headaches while still keeping with the cyber theme of the original.

-With all that in mind, I designed a `ScreenSaver` class that would render the `ScreenBuffer` contents in a single ncurses window:
+The `ScreenSaver` class renders the `ScreenBuffer` contents in a single ncurses
+window:

 ```cpp
 class ScreenSaver {